 Processing Fee: A 2% non-refundable processing fee is added to each transaction paid with a credit card.

 Withdrawal Policy: Withdrawal from a camp may be requested on or before the official camp end date.
-No refund will be issued.
-Written note(s) from a physician may be required for an illness or injury-related withdrawal.
-To request or to withdraw from a camp, please submit the request in writing to MRU Camps Administrative Team at mrucamps@mtroyal.ca.
-Please include the following information: parent name, camper name(s), camper date(s) of birth, reason for withdrawal, camp name, camp start and end dates.
-Also refer to the refund policy above.
+To request or to withdraw from a camp, please submit the request in writing to MRU Camps Administrative team at mrucamps@mtroyal.ca.
+Please include the following information: parent name, camper name(s), camper date(s) of birth, reason for withdrawal, camp name(s), and camp start/end date(s).
+All withdrawals are subject to MRU Camps’ Refund Policy.

-Wait List Policy: There are maximum capacities set for MRU Camps programs.
+Waitlist Policy: There are maximum capacities set for MRU Camps sessions.
 Registration is on a first come, first served basis.
-Once the maximum number of spaces set aside for a program has been reached, individuals will be placed on a waiting list.
+Once a session’s maximum registration has been reached, individuals will be placed on a waiting list.
 Though additional spaces may be made available, there is no guarantee that they will be accommodated.

 Right of Refusal Policy: MRU Camps reserve the right to refuse service or access based on violation of program policies and procedures; inappropriate conduct and/or failing to respect the MRU Camps Code of Conduct; failing to respect facility/program rules, and/or for failing to follow the directions of the MRU Camps staff member.